-Modern application management has become increasingly complicated for software developers, due in part to new software architectures, like IaaS (infrastructure as a service), PaaS (platform as a service) and CaaS (container as a service); the widespread use of microservices and functions; and new software development practices, like Agile and DevOps.
-Many IT organizations are also increasing the number of applications they deploy in hybrid cloud environments, which increases administrative overhead and makes it more difficult to effectively manage applications without a cloud-based APM tool.
+Modern application management has become increasingly complicated for software developers and DevSecOps teams, due in part to new software architectures, like IaaS (infrastructure as a service), PaaS (platform as a service) and CaaS (container as a service); the widespread use of microservices and functions; and new software development practices, like Agile and DevOps.
+Many IT organizations are also increasing the number of applications they deploy in hybrid cloud environments, which increases administrative overhead and makes it more difficult to effectively manage applications without a APM cloud monitoring tool.